Find Flights (Duffel) MCP server

 uv sync

-Getting Your Duffel API Key
+Setting Up Your Duffel API Key

-Test Mode (Recommended First Step)
+Try Test Mode First (Recommended)

-You can start with a test API key to try the functionality with simulated data:
+Start with a test API key to try the functionality with simulated data:

 Getting a Live API Key